 My rating: 5 of 5 stars

-But now I see that N. put all the offensive shock-jock stuff up front—about the blond beast, the Jewish priests, the slave revolt in morality, etc.—maybe to scare away the unworthy reader, or maybe just to gain enough attention to get more people to read the rest of the book.
+But now I see that Nietzsche put all the offensive shock-jock stuff up front—about the blond beast, the Jewish priests, the slave revolt in morality, etc.—maybe to scare away the unworthy reader, or maybe just to gain enough attention to get more people to read the rest of the book.
 By the end of it, the Jewish priests and the slave-revolt are mostly redeemed (as creators of culture and saviors of the will), and you get the impression that our sickly philosopher wouldn’t be happy hanging out with a bunch of “Aryan” jock-imperialists, no matter how noble.
-“Blond beast” isn’t a “race” concept as N uses it—he appends it to a multicultural coalition of conquering peoples (Greeks, Arabs, Germans, Japanese)—but if anything its “German” resonance should serve to disqualify it in his eyes since he loathes the beery nationalism of his time.
-(True, he seems to see nationalism and socialism as necessarily bound together, and he opposes them together, but subsequent history has been kinder to that thesis than it’s been to Marx’s utopian internationalism.
-What is the Left today but a defense of various ethno-nationalisms against white universalism?)
+“Blond beast” isn’t a “race” concept as Nietzsche uses it—he appends it to a multicultural coalition of conquering peoples (Greeks, Arabs, Germans, Japanese)—but if anything its “German” resonance should serve to disqualify it in his eyes since he loathes the beery nationalism of his time.
+True, he seems to see nationalism and socialism as necessarily bound together, and he opposes them together, but subsequent history has been kinder to that thesis than it has been to Marx’s utopian internationalism.
+What is the Left today but a defense of various ethnonationalisms against white universalism?

 This is a masterpiece—provided you interpret it.
 That’s what I didn’t understand in my callow and moralized youth.
-Read it like a novel.
+You have to read it like a novel.